 Organisations - bilateral agencies, international financial institutions (IFIs), multilateral institutions, foundations - are worth assessing together as they are influential providers with an explicit development or poverty reduction mandate.
-They mostly represent official external financing and all have an impact on recipient countries and actors.
+They mostly represent official external financing and all have an impact on partner countries and actors.
 They are, therefore, held to a common set of standards, within or without "official development assistance" flows.

-Publish What You Fund, however, recognises that not all indicators are a direct fit with an organisation's particular modus operandi.
-To address this, the definitions for certain indicators have been amended to accept equivalent documents or information.
-Annex 1 lists the equivalent documents that are considered to serve similar purposes to those set out for each indicator and therefore accepted for scoring responses.
+Publish What You Fund, however, recognises that not all indicators are a direct fit with an organisation's particular business model.
+To help address this, the definitions for certain indicators have been amended to accept equivalent documents or information.
+Annex I lists the equivalent documents that are considered to serve similar purposes to those set out for each indicator and are therefore also accepted.